Loading Events

 COVID19: Even though restrictions have eased, we will still encourage members and visitors to take precautions and please do not attend if unwell.

-Paul H Brown author of DRYANDRA WOODLANDS NATIONAL PARK.
-Unique mammals and south-west endemic birds (2025)
+Speaker: Paul H Brown is the author of DRYANDRA WOODLANDS NATIONAL PARK: Unique mammals and south-west endemic birds (2025)

 Topic:

-You are invited to a talk by the author on Narrogin’s fantastic Dryandra Woodland.
-The book describes Dryandra Woodland National Park’s 27 mammals, 122 bush birds, vegetation, predator control and its fantastic landscapes.
+You are invited to a talk by this author on Narrogin’s Dryandra Woodland.
+The book describes Dryandra Woodland National Park’s 27 mammals, 155 bush birds, vegetation, predator control and its fantastic landscapes.
 It is the first book on Dryandra’s wildlife since Vince Serventy’s 1970 book ‘Dryandra: The story of an Australian Forest’.

-Join Paul for a chat on why he wrote the book and a few snippets into the book and the animals it describes.
+Join Paul for a chat on why he wrote the book and a few snippets from the book and the animals it describes.

-The south-west of Australia is a biodiversity hot spot.
-Clearing, foxes, feral cats and bushland degradation have devastated the mammals and birds of Was Wheatbelt region.
-However, the 30,000 ha Dryandra Woodland is an oasis for many unique mammals that once occurred across the Australian continent, and it protects a nearly complete list of native bush birds.
-Come see the Numbat, Woylie, elusive Echidna and Chuditch (Western Quoll) maybe in a single visit.
+South-west Australia is a biodiversity hotspot.
+Clearing, foxes, feral cats and bushland degradation have devastated the mammals and birds of WA’s Wheatbelt region.
+However, the 30,000ha Dryandra Woodland is an oasis for many unique mammals that once occurred across the Australian continent, and it protects a nearly complete list of native bush birds.
+You can see the Numbat, Woylie, elusive Echidna and Chuditch (Western Quoll) – maybe in a single visit.

-The south-west is also renowned for its endemic bird species and subspecies found nowhere else in the world.
-Paul has described and provided photos of 38 of these south-west endemic birds plus another seven threatened and ground nesting birds.
+The south-west is also renowned for its endemic bird species and subspecies.
+Paul has described and provided photos of 38 of these birds, plus another seven threatened and ground nesting birds.
 He provides the full list of 155 birds found in Dryandra.

 Paul (0466 827 550; brownieph60@gmail.com ) can exchange your cash (or card) for a copy of his book – $50.00 each.